Zero-Shot Neural Architecture Search with Weighted Response Correlation: Related Work

-Although training-free proxies of zero-shot NAS can significantly accelerate the NAS process, they fail to consistently and robustly outperform two naive proxies \cite{ZeroShotNAS, DeeperZeroCost, ZiCo}, i.e., Params and FLOPs.
-Besides, some proxies have specific requirements for neural architectures, e.g., NASWOT \cite{NASWOT}, TENAS \cite{TENAS}, and ZenNAS \cite{ZenNAS}.
+These above training-free proxies can significantly accelerate the NAS process because they can estimate the performances of architectures without training.
+Compared with conventional NAS methods, zero-shot NAS is more efficient NAS method.
+However, there are three disadvantages for these above training-free proxies: 1) they fail to consistently and robustly outperform two naive proxies \cite{ZeroShotNAS, DeeperZeroCost, ZiCo}, i.e., Params and FLOPs; 2) they cannot consistently and robustly outperform other existing proxies in all situations; 3) some proxies have specific requirements for neural architectures, e.g., NASWOT \cite{NASWOT} and TENAS \cite{TENAS} can only estimate the performance of CNN architecture and ZenNAS \cite{ZenNAS} requires a CNN architecture with ReLU as the activation function.
 These undermine the effectiveness, stability, and generality of existing zero-shot NAS methods with training-free proxies.
-Motivated by these limitations, we analyze the behavior of neural networks and propose an efficient, robust, and generic training-free estimation proxy called WRCor that offers a unified form for measuring both layer-wise expressivity and generalizability.
+To solve these limitations, we analyze the behavior of neural networks and propose an efficient, robust, and generic training-free estimation proxy called WRCor that offers a unified form for measuring both layer-wise expressivity and generalizability.